steph72/Daleks-riscos/README.md

 # Daleks-riscos
-Daleks game for RISC OS.
+Daleks game as a RISC OS desktop application.
 Written in BBC BASIC :)